S3-working-group/s3-practical-guide/docs/all.md

 **Maintain a system that allows all stakeholders to review the state of all work items currently pending, in progress or complete.**

--   valuable for <dfn data-info="Self-Organization: Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
-In any organization or team, self-organization and external influence co-exist.">self-organization</dfn> and pull-systems
+-   valuable for <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organization</dfn> and pull-systems
 -   system must be accessible to everyone affected
 -   **analog:** post-its on a wall, or index cards, magnets and white board
 -   **digital:** [Trello](https://trello.com/), [Kanbanery](https://kanbanery.com/), [Leankit](https://leankit.com/), [Jira](https://www.atlassian.com/software/jira), [Google Sheets](https://www.google.com/sheets/about/), etc.